TedHusted/awake/awake.md/awake.md

 Idici: The landing bay is secure, Selene.
 You can stand down. — How were you able to power the airship?
 The grid was disabled by the Omnibots.

 Selene scans the bay.
 Other air ships are parked nearby.
 They appear undamaged.
-She nods and holds up a closed fist.
+She nods and holds up a closed three-fingered fist.
 The other Rangers lower their weapons.

 Selene: We barely made it.
 The alternate grid faded as we approached Antartica.